 Cast: Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Natalia Dyer, Charlie Heaton, Cara Buono, and Matthew Modine

 You’ve no doubt heard the hype, so let us set you straight: believe it.
 Stranger Things popped up almost out of nowhere as a new Netflix original series that had little buzz surrounding its pre-release.
 But the 80s-set mystery thriller is equal parts It, Stand by Me, and The Goonies as it mashes up the creepy atmosphere of a Stephen King novel with compelling characters and a strong narrative drive.
 The true test of Stranger Things is whether the show works without the nostalgia-inducing 80s setting, and the answer is yes.
-There’s a government mystery, impressive effects, and most of all memorable characters that are a joy to watch, and creators/writers/directors Matt Duffer and Ross Duffer craft this first season like one long movie divided into eight chapters.
-Indeed, one could easily watch the entire thing in one day without feeling like it’s dragging or hitting upon an easy “stopping point,” as this is more television as novel than episodic TV.
+There’s a government mystery, impressive effects, and most of all memorable characters that are a joy to watch, and creators/writers/directors Matt Duffer and Ross Duffer craft each season like one long movie divided into chapters.
+Indeed, one could easily watch an entire season in one day without feeling like it’s dragging or hitting upon an easy “stopping point,” as this is more television as novel than episodic TV.
 Which makes it a delightful binge.
 So have at it! – Adam Chitwood

 Created by: Amy Sherman-Palladino